rundherum/pymia/docs/installation.rst

  - `SimpleITK <http://www.simpleitk.org/>`_

 Note that not all dependencies are installed directly but only required when certain modules are used.
 Upon loading a module, pymia will check if the dependencies are fulfilled.
+For instance, if you want to use the :py:mod:`data` package, you need to either install PyTorch by

+    - :bash:`pip install torch`

+or TensorFlow by

+    - :bash:`pip install tensorflow`

+depending on your preferred deep learning framework.

 Building the documentation
 --------------------------